mlsmall/AI-Chatbot-Application-Powered-by-an-LLM/README.md

 client = Client(os.environ['HF_API_FALCOM_BASE'], headers={"Authorization": f"Bearer {hf_api_key}"}, timeout=120)
 ```

-## Building an app to chat with the Falcon LLM
+## Creating a Prompt to Chat with the Falcon LLM

 We create the variable prompt that inlcudes the text we want to feed to the model.
 Then we use the client to make the request to the Falcon LLM.